_edited.png)

 Fishing time is 5pm Thursday to 5pm Saturday.

-All times are GPS times (CDT= Coordinated Universal Time - 5)
+(CDT= Coordinated Universal Time - 5)

 USE YOUR GPS FOR THE CORRECT TIME